sebw/shaarli-archiver/README.md

 ![](https://raw.githubusercontent.com/sebw/shaarli-archiver/master/screenshots/after.png)

-The "Archived on..." is clickable and goes to `ARCHIVE_URL`
+The "Archived on..." is clickable and goes to `ARCHIVE_URL`/linkID_archivalDate.html

 ## Run the container